-Southern California is famous for its year-round sunny weather, celeb-spotting ops, and, of course, miles and miles of incredible beaches.
-From Malibu to San Diego, here are the best California beaches to soak up the sun, splash in the waves and make all your California dreamin’ come true.
+Southern California is famous for its year-round sunny weather that go in conjunction with miles and miles of incredible beaches.
+Come for the sun-soaking weather, but stay for the awe-inspiring, dream-worthy sunsets.
+From Malibu to San Diego, here are the best beaches in Southern California.

-All of Southern California’s beaches are fun, but Santa Monica takes entertainment to the next level with its Pacific Park amusement park right there on the pier.
-From the 55-foot-tall West Coaster roller coaster to the carnival games to the giant Ferris wheel (quite possibly the best place to take in a sunset in all of Southern California), it’s impossible not to be entertained in Santa Monica.
-Oh, and did we mention that the beach is 3½ miles of soft, sandy perfection?
-Yeah, there’s that too.
+All of Southern California’s beaches are fun, but Santa Monica and its three-and-a-half miles of soft, sandy perfect takes entertainment to the next level with its Pacific Park amusement park right there on the pier.
+From the 55-foot-tall West Coaster roller coaster to the carnival games and giant ferris wheel (quite possibly the best place to take in a sunset in all of SoCal), it’s impossible not to be entertained in Santa Monica, making it one of the best beaches in California.

 La Jolla Cove